 Please arrive 10 minutes before class to change shoes and prepare for class.
-This will help ensure your preparedness and that you won't miss any of the class as classes will begin on time.
+Classes will begin on time.

-Classes will end promptly, but before we are required to exit the space.
-This allows students to ask questions of the instructors following class.
-Please use inside voices and respect the students around you.
-Also, there are often other classes and events following, so please be respectful of them as they enter the space.
+Classes will end promptly but before we are required to exit the space.
+This allows students to ask questions of the instructors afterward.
+Please keep noise to a respectful volume and be courteous to the students around you.
+There are often other classes and events after yours, so please be respectful of them as they enter the space.

 Registration is completed when both your payment and your information is received.
-Payment may be submitted by cash, check, or paypal and details for payment are supplied on the registration page.
-Under 18 must be submit a parental consent form which must be signed and dated by their parent or legal gaudian.
+Payment may be submitted by cash, check or PayPal and details for payment are supplied on the registration page.
+Attendees under age 18 must be submit a parental consent form which must be signed and dated by their parent or legal guardian.
 See the Consent policy for further details.

 Public dissemination of video footage is not permitted without express consent from those who are in the film.
 Video recording is permitted, as defined within this document, for personal use only.
-This applies to, but is not limited to, instructor demonstrations, performances, and student classroom participation.
-Excluded from this clause are: competitions and dances.
+This applies to, but is not limited to, instructor demonstrations, performances and student classroom participation.
+Competitions and dances are excluded from this clause.

 MWLF does not provide refunds.
-You may transfer your pass to a subsequent year or to another person.
+You may defer your pass to next year or transfer it to another person.

-All attendees under 18 must submit a written (or typed) consent form which must be signed and dated by their parent or legal gaudian.
-All attendees under 13 must be accompanied by a parent or legal guardian for the duration of each class.
-Online Consent forms will be available for Workshop VI.
+All attendees under age 18 must submit a written consent form that must be signed and dated by their parent or legal guardian.
+All attendees under age 13 must be accompanied by a parent or legal guardian for the duration of each class.

-Dancing is a physical activity that can and does result in either overuse, indirect injuries as well as direct physical injury.
-You may get hurt.
+Dancing is a physical activity that can and does result in direct and indirect physical injuries.
 You accept all liability for the risk you are undertaking.

 MWLF uses these descriptions as general descriptions we provide our instructors.
 These levels do not directly translate to our class levels, which are based not only on these criteria but the abilities of the attendees.

-Dancer should be comfortable with musicality and movement concepts.
+You should be comfortable with musicality and movement concepts.
 No tempo frightens you.
 Creativity and expression on the floor is what you are looking for in your dances.
-Dancer has travelled and learned from a variety of teachers in a variety of places.
+The dancer has travelled and learned from a variety of teachers in a variety of places.
 Charleston, Balboa, Shag, Blues all have an interest to you and you work them into your dances as the music moves you.
-You understand that the fundamentals are key to this dance -- maybe even having revamped your swingout several times already.
+You understand that the fundamentals are key to this dance -- maybe even having revamped your swing-out several times already.

-You enjoy a good ass kicking.
-You have forgotten how many moves you know, they all come from connection and movement anyways.
+You enjoy a good ass-kicking.
+You have forgotten how many moves you know, they all come from connection and movement anyway.
 Screw tempos, just dance.